kcampion/atom-panel-comment/README.md

 # atom-panel-comment package

-Display all comments into a separate panel just in front the source code.
+Display all comments into a separate panel just in front of the source code.

 #  Info: